CSCI-442-Mines/CSCI-442-Mines.github.io/src/student-environment.md

 ![Extensions sidebar with recommended extensions](./student-environment/vscode-recommended-extensions-sidebar.png)

 Once the extensions are installed, you can now start working on your project!
-Note that the `.code-workspace` file we provide is pre-configured with everything you need for one-click building/ debugging.
+Note that the `*.code-workspace` file (e.g.: `project-1.code-workspace`) we provide is pre-configured with everything you need for one-click building/debugging.
 You can find more information on how to use the workspace file in the each project's `README.md` file.

 ## Common Issues